Nickelodeon Universe

-Nickelodeon Universe is the name of two indoor amusement parks located at Mall of America in Bloomington, Minnesota and American Dream in East Rutherford, New Jersey, with a third location under construction at the Mall of China in Chongqing, China.
+Nickelodeon Universe is the name of two indoor amusement parks located at Mall of America in Bloomington, Minnesota and American Dream in East Rutherford, New Jersey.
+Originally, a third location was under construction at the Mall of China in Chongqing, China, but it was later announced that it would not be branded as a Nickelodeon Universe.
 The parks consist of attractions and rides based on Nickelodeon’s popular franchises.
-The amusement parks are owned and operated by the Triple Five Group with licensing rights from Paramount Skydance Corporation, which owns Nickelodeon.
+The amusement parks are owned and operated by the Triple Five Group with licensing rights from Paramount Skydance, which owns Nickelodeon.